-We created 5,000 prompts across different categories using GPT4o and generated corresponding images with text-to-image models.
-We reported Conditional-Vendi for the top 3 groups in the text data on PixArt-$\alpha$, Stable Diffusion XL text-to-image generative models.
+We created 10,000 prompts across different categories using GPT-4o and generated corresponding images with text-to-image models.
+We reported Conditional-Vendi and RKE for the top 3 groups in the text data on PixArt-$\alpha$, Stable Diffusion XL and FLUX text-to-image generative models.

-As shown in Figure~\ref{fig:inequities_sdxl}, Figure~\ref{fig:inequities_pixart_appendix} and Figure~\ref{fig:inequities_flux}, we observed the same behavior during these experiments: the Conditional-Vendi score for "dog" prompts was significantly higher than for the "airplane" and "sofa" categories.
+As shown in Figure~\ref{fig:inequities_sdxl}, Figure~\ref{fig:inequities_pixart_appendix}, and Figure~\ref{fig:inequities_flux}, we observed the same behavior during these experiments: the Conditional-Vendi score for "dog" prompts was significantly higher than for the "airplane" and "sofa" categories.
 This observation suggests that the outputs of generative models are unbalanced when presented with different groups of text prompts.